Feature Removal Is a Unifying Principle for Model Explanation Methods: Introduction

 Here, we present a comprehensive framework that unifies a substantial portion of the model explanation literature.
 Our framework is based on the observation that many methods can be understood as \textit{simulating feature removal} to quantify each feature's influence on a model.
 The intuition behind these methods is similar (depicted in Figure~\ref{fig:concept}), but each one takes a slightly different approach to the removal operation: some replace features with neutral values~\citep{petsiuk2018rise, zeiler2014visualizing}, others marginalize over a distribution of values~\citep{lundberg2017unified, strobl2008conditional}, and still others train separate models for each subset of features~\citep{lipovetsky2001analysis, vstrumbelj2009explaining}.
 These methods also vary in other respects, as we describe below.

-We refer to this class of approaches as \textit{removal-based explanations} and identify 25\footnote{This total count does not include minor variations on the approaches we identified.} existing methods that rely on the feature removal principle, including several of the most widely used methods (SHAP, LIME, Meaningful Perturbations, permutation tests).
+We refer to this class of approaches as \textit{removal-based explanations} and identify 26\footnote{This total count does not include minor variations on the approaches we identified.} existing methods that rely on the feature removal principle, including several of the most widely used methods (SHAP, LIME, Meaningful Perturbations, permutation tests).
 We then develop a framework that shows how each method arises from various combinations of three choices: 1)~how the method removes features from the model, 2)~what model behavior the method analyzes, and 3)~how the method summarizes each feature's influence on the model.
 By characterizing each method in terms of three precise mathematical choices, we are able to systematize their shared elements and reveal that they rely on the same fundamental approach---feature removal.

 The model explanation field has grown significantly in the past decade, and we take a broader view of the literature than existing unification theories.
-Our framework's flexibility enables us to establish links between disparate classes of methods (e.g., computer vision-focused methods, global methods, game-theoretic methods, feature selection methods) and show that the literature is more interconnected than previously recognized.
-Exposing these underlying connections potentially raises questions about the degree of novelty in recent work, but we also believe that each method has the potential to offer unique advantages, either computationally or conceptually.
+Our framework's flexibility lets us establish links between disparate classes of methods (e.g., computer vision-focused methods, global methods, game-theoretic methods, feature selection methods) and show that the literature is more interconnected than previously recognized.
+Exposing these underlying connections potentially raises questions about the degree of novelty in recent work, but we also believe that each method has the potential to offer unique advantages, either conceptually or computationally.

 Through this work, we hope to empower users to reason more carefully about which tools to use, and we aim to provide researchers with new theoretical tools to build on in ongoing research.
 Our contributions include: